 What This Template Is For

-A customer journey map is a visual representation of every interaction a customer has with your product, from the moment they first become aware of you through long-term advocacy.
+A customer journey map is a visual representation of every interaction a customer has with your product.
+The Nielsen Norman Group provides foundational research on journey mapping methodology, from the moment they first become aware of you through long-term advocacy.
 It captures what customers do, think, and feel at each stage, revealing pain points and opportunities that quantitative data alone cannot surface.

 This template provides a structured framework for mapping the six core stages of the customer journey: Awareness, Consideration, Purchase, Onboarding, Adoption, and Advocacy.
 Each stage includes spaces for touchpoints, customer emotions, pain points, opportunities for improvement, and metrics to track.
+The approach draws from service design thinking principles.
 A fully filled-out example for a SaaS product is included to guide your own mapping process.

 When to Use This Template